counterfactual/monorepo/packages/specs/source/02-adjudication-layer.md

 The implementation that is inside of this repository has been designed to only be compatible with applications that implement the [`CounterfactualApp`](https://github.com/counterfactual/monorepo/blob/master/packages/contracts/contracts/CounterfactualApp.sol) interface.
 Although this is the case, the core concepts are agnostic to the underlying interface that a state channels application might implement.
 A future version of the `AppRegistry` might support other types of state channel architectures such as [Force Move Games](https://github.com/magmo/force-move-games), for example.

 The two core concepts of the adjudication layer are **challenges** and **resolutions**.
-As one would surmise from the names, challenges are to do with challenging _the latest state_ of some off-chain application and resolutions are about finalizing _the distribution_ of some state deposits that depend on the state of an off-chain application.
+Challenges are the adjudication layer's mechanism to _learn the final state_ of an off-chain application and resolutions _distribute state deposits_ based on the resolution.
 As a concrete example, a challenge might be about the state of the board in a game of Tic-Tac-Toe and a resolution might be about who is rewarded with the 2 ETH allocated to the off-chain application.

-In some other frameworks, these two concepts can be implicitly grouped together in such a way that the resolution might be _a part of the state itself_.
+> In some other frameworks, these two concepts can be implicitly grouped together in such a way that the resolution might be _a part of the state itself_.
 From a conceptual point of view, we think it is important to separate these two concepts.
 However, from an engineering point of view it can be more efficient to group the two together in a single state object.
 To be specific, if the resolution of an off-chain application is a agnostic to blockchain state (i.e., `pure`) operation on the state of the application, then it is safe to group the two together.
 However, if the resolution has a dependancy on an external contract or the block number (i.e., a `view` function) then the resolution _must_ be separately resolved.

 ## Challenges

-Simply put, a challenge that is put on-chain indicates a failure of some state channel users to follow the protocol.
+A challenge that is put on-chain must result from a failure of some state channel users to follow the protocol.
 In most cases, it represents a failure of responsiveness.

 ### Data Structure

-In the `AppRegistry`, it is represented by the following data structure:
+In the `AppRegistry`, a challenge is represented by the following data structure:

 ```solidity
 struct AppChallenge {